webplatform/docs/javascript/Array/length/index.md

 }}{{JS Syntax Parameter
 |Name=numVar
 |Required=Required
-|Description=Any number less than 2 to the 32nd power.
+|Description=Any number less than 2 to the 32nd power (2^32).
 }}
 }}
 {{JS_Return_Value
-|Description=Any number less than 2 to the 32nd power.
+|Description=Any number less than 2 to the 32nd power (2^32).
 The type of its value must be the unsigned 32 bit integer in the range 0 through 4294967295, inclusive.
 }}
 {{Examples_Section
 |Not_required=No